 Bass Low E to A on the staff

-While these ranges are the bare minimum for a student to fully benefit from participation in orchestra, CPHO can work with students with slightly less range.
+While the above ranges are the bare minimum for a student to fully benefit from participation in orchestra, CPHO can work with students with slightly less range.
 CPHO also has music to challenge students with greater ranges.

 If you have any questions about your child’s readiness to join CPHO, please don’t hesitate to contact us for further clarification.